5long/sup-wiki/Development.md

 This list shows who is the main person responsible for each task.
 The responsibility may be shared and we hope several people will contribute to each:

 - Getting a release of sup-0.13 (for ruby 1.8 and ruby 1.9): maintainers
-- Managing the 'maildir-sync' branch:
+- Managing the 'maildir-sync' branch: ... + maintainers
-- Home page:
+- Home page: ... + maintainers
 - Setting up a consistent infrastructure: maintainers
 - Managing the 'sup-two' branch: maintainers